scholarslab/CodeLab/Week09/lesson.md

 If you want, you can import that into your preferred spreadsheet application to to see what comes out.

 But this still leaves us with the problem of how to handle tricky data.
 Since CSV is so widely used, there is actually a [built-in Python module](https://docs.python.org/3/library/csv.html) to handle it.

+We just create a file object with `open()` like before, but we pass that file object into a special CSV writer.

 Let's try it out.

 ```python
 import csv